Part E: Suspension and exclusion powers

 1.9 Every four weeks from the date of the suspension/exclusion, the Vice- Chancellor must review the need for suspension/exclusion in light of any developments or written representations made by you or on your behalf.

-1.10 The suspension or exclusion will last until either the Senate Student Disciplinary Committee has considered the case, and/or the suspension/exclusion is terminated by the Vice-Chancellor or Senate.
+1.10 The suspension or exclusion will last until either the conclusion of disciplinary proceedings or (if earlier) the termination of the suspension/exclusion by the Vice-Chancellor or Senate.

 1.11 The Vice-Chancellor may authorise a Deputy-Vice-Chancellor or Pro-Vice- Chancellor to exercise the powers and duties set out in this paragraph 1 on their behalf.